 CRI is a specification to assist designers in making comparison between different lamp sources and is a relative comparison between a lamp source and a reference source.

 The reference source used is the sun (or a black body), and by definition it has a CRI of 100.
 Everything else is measured from that point downwards.
-Sunlight is composed of a continuous spectrum of colours from the darkest reds through to the deepest violets with particular weighting at each wavelength, known as its spectral power distribution (SPD).
+Sunlight is composed of a continuous spectrum of colors from the darkest reds through to the deepest violets with particular weighting at each wavelength, known as its spectral power distribution (SPD).

 The CRI was originally developed nearly 40 years ago, and even after a few revisions it still uses outdated formulae and methods, and it is known to have deficiencies: